Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/index.md

 client.Flush()
 ```

-### Shutdown
+### `Shutdown`

-`Shutdown` method closes the client struct.
-Closed client struct will not accepting new events and will try to flush events left in buffer.
-Then the client struct will shutdown running threads.
+The `Shutdown` method closes the Client `struct`.
+A closed Client `struct`  won't accept new events and tries to flush events in the buffer.
+Then the Client `struct` shuts down running threads.

 ```Go
 client.Shutdown()
 ```

-## Amplitude SDK Plugin
+## Amplitude SDK plugin

 Plugins allow you to extend Amplitude SDK's behavior by, for example, modifying event properties (enrichment type) or sending to a third-party APIs (destination type).
 A plugin is struct with methods `Setup()` and `Execute()`.

-### Client.Add
+### `Client.Add`

-The `Add` method adds a plugin to Amplitude client struct.
+The `Add` method adds a plugin to Amplitude Client `struct`.
 Plugins can help processing and sending events.
 [Learn more about plugins](#amplitude-sdk-plugin).

 ```Go
 client.Add(pluginObj)
 ```

-### Client.Remove
+### `Client.Remove`

-The `Remove` method removes the given plugin from the client struct if exists.
+The `Remove` method removes the given plugin from the Client `struct` if exists.

 ```Go
 client.Remove(pluginObj)
 ```

-### Plugin.Setup
+### `Plugin.Setup`

 This method contains logic for preparing the plugin for use and has `Config` struct as a parameter.
 The expected return value is `nil`.
 A typical use for this method, is to copy configuration from `Config` or instantiate plugin dependencies.
-This method is called when the plugin is registered to the client via `client.Add()`.
+This method is called when you register the plugin to the client via `client.Add()`.

-### Plugin.Execute
+### `Plugin.Execute`

 This method contains the logic for processing events and has `*Event` as parameter.
-If used as enrichment type plugin, the expected return value is the modified/enriched event; while if used as a destination type plugin, the expected return value is `nil`.
-This method is called for each event, including Identify, GroupIdentify and Revenue events, that is instrumented using the client interface.
+If used as enrichment type plugin, the expected return value is the modified/enriched event.
+If used as a destination type plugin, the expected return value is `nil`.
+This method is called for each event instrumented using the client interface, including Identify, GroupIdentify and Revenue events.

-### Plugin Examples
+### Plugin examples

-#### Enrichment Type Plugin
+#### Enrichment type plugin

-Here's an example of a plugin that modifies each event that is instrumented by adding an increment integer to `EventID` property of an event.
+Here's an example of a plugin that modifies each event that's instrumented by adding an increment integer to `EventID` property of an event.

 ```Go
 package main